Situation in the Republic of Kenya

 On 15 July 2021, ICC Pre-Trial Chamber A confirmed the charges of offences against the administration of justice brought by the Prosecutor against Paul Gicheru and committed him to trial.

-NEXT STEPS: The closing statements in this case are scheduled to take place on 27 June 2022.
+The closing statements in this case took place on 27 June 2022.